 Such is the Clubs reputation in these matters that it was approached by Jaguar Motors to organize all the road events in their commemorations of the 100th anniversary of the birth of their founder, Sir William Lyons.
 This involved staging five road events on one week for competitors from around the world.
 All this in the middle of the ‘foot and mouth’ epidemic!

 For many years sprinting and hillclimbing has been a core Club activity.
 In recent years the Club has staged the 3 Sisters Sprint to a unique two lap layout.
 In the past pioneering events have included Tholt-y Will in the Isle of Man, Scammonden Dam, Woodvale, Longridge, Shap Wells and Blackpool sprints.

 It is interesting that the Club was able to develop some of these venues.
 For example Woodvale hosted the first Drag Meeting in the UK with the Club bringing over some of the top dragsters from the States.
 Longridge was quickly developed from a simple sprint venue to International 2CVacross and motor racing.
 The lap record was eventually lowered to less than 24 seconds with a 12 car grid.

 On the social side the Club does not hold regular monthly meetings, the membership proving to dispersed geographically.
 Instead an annual Diner Dance and Prize giving is staged together with additional high profile events being staged from time to time.
 The ‘Sportsman Luncheons’ have become an institution amongst motor sports enthusiasts in the North West with high profile speakers including Stuart Turner, Paddy Hopkirk, Mike Wood, Tony Fall, Brian Redman, Barry ‘Whizzo’ Williams, David Piper, Richard Attwood and David Richards.

 Proud of it’s 120+ year history and forward looking the LAC continues to honor its founding principles “to promote motorsport and represent the Lancashire motorist”.

-The Club is fully recognised by The Royal Automobile Club Motor Sports Association (MSA), formerly the RACMSA, and actively supports the Association of Northern Car Clubs (ANCC) and the Association of North-western Car Clubs (ANWCC).
+The Club is fully recognised by Motorsport UK, formerly the RACMSA, and actively supports the Association of Northern Car Clubs (ANCC) and the Association of North-western Car Clubs (ANWCC).
 It is also a member of the Federation of British Historic Vehicle Clubs (FBHVC)